-Auckland is at Alert Level 2.
-The rest of Aotearoa New Zealand is at Alert Level 1.
+All of Aotearoa New Zealand is at Alert Level 1.

 At Alert Level 1, you need to wear face masks/coverings on public transport, keep track of where you've been and follow basic hygiene measures, including washing your hands, coughing or sneezing into your elbow and maintaining physical distancing.
 Learn more about Alert Level 1.

 If you have cold or flu symptoms, stay home and call your GP or Healthline on 0800 358 5453 to see if you need a test.